deltadevsde/prism/CONTRIBUTING.md

-# Contributing to Deimos
+# Contributing to Prism

 ## Hi there!

-Thank you for considering contributing to Deimos.
+Thank you for considering contributing to Prism.
 We value the contributions of each individual and are excited to have you as part of our community.

 ## Code of Conduct